stanislaw/SoftwareDesignHeuristics/README.md

 Spring is a young company, a handful of people.
 Not much structure, no strict policies, a startup atmosphere.
 Not yet a fixed income, but probably investments or lack of them.
 More full-stack people with broad expertise.
+Spring is like a village.
+Colleagues are fellow villagers.

 A Summer is a Spring that made it, a company that is flourishing.
 Exponential growth, more people are hired, extremely steep curve of everything: